2000s in fashion: Ethics

 The ethics of fast fashion has been the topic of numerous debates and questioning of business practices.
-Producing fashion at such fast rates involves less than secure worker conditions, and non-livable wages for the laborers.
+Producing fashion at such fast rates involves less secure working conditions/or wages.
 It also involves a lot of waste.
 Americans throw out 14 million tons of clothing a year, with the help of fast fashion.
-Retailers like Forever 21 and H&M have come under fire, not only for their wasteful fast fashion practices that have grown steadily since the beginning of 2000, but for the involvement of cheap labor.
-The appeal of fast fashion lies in the copying of higher end brands; however, after something is no longer trendy it is on to the next, leaving clothes to go to waste, and workers to continue to live on unlivable wages.
+Retailers like Forever 21 and H&M have come under fire, not only for their wasteful fast fashion practices that have grown steadily since the beginning of 2000 but for the involvement of cheap labor.
+The appeal of fast fashion lies in the copying of higher-end brands; however, after something is no longer trendy it is on to the next, leaving clothes to go to waste, and workers to continue to live on unlivable wages.

-Socio-economics and the logo purse
+The logo purse

 At the same time that fast fashion became able to supply vast quantities of imitation luxury goods, Western income inequalities had risen steadily.
-To create an image of belonging to a higher income consumer group, people sought real or copied branded items of "high fashion" items.
+To create an image of belonging to a higher income group, people sought real or copied branded "high fashion" items.
 In haute couture, designers were becoming increasingly inspired by pop culture and street style.
-These designs could succeed in high fashion because some top percentile earners wanted to present as being less wealthy: to communicate "street cred" or equality ideals.
-In addition, designer street style enabled the few social climbers that did exist (in entertainment industry, for example), to show that they valued their roots.
-The tensions of income inequalities and fast fashion therefore led to the blending of street style and haute couture, so that the designer logo was seen boldly printed on all types of clothing, particularly items that needed to be replaced less often, such as a purse or pair of sunglasses.
-A logo purse was a visual unifier, worn by celebrities, models and "middle class" shoppers (who, because of growing income inequalities, earned increasingly less than habitual haute couture customers).
-Thanks to outlet stores and plentiful supplies of fast fashion "knock-offs", a logo purse became available to everyone.
-For the majority of shoppers, a branded purse was a form of escapism; a unifying factor that let people forget how much money they made, and present themselves as being like the rest.
+These designs could succeed in high fashion because some top percentile earners wanted to present as being less wealthy; to communicate "street cred" or equality ideals.
+In addition, designer street style enabled the few social climbers that did exist (such as in the entertainment industry), to show that they valued their roots.
+The tensions of income inequalities and fast fashion therefore led to the blending of street style and haute couture.
+The designer's logo was seen boldly printed on all types of clothing, particularly items that needed to be replaced less often, such as purses or sunglasses.
+A logoed purse was a visual unifier, worn by celebrities, models and "middle class" shoppers (who, because of growing income inequalities, earned increasingly less than habitual haute couture customers).
+Thanks to outlet stores and plentiful supplies of fast fashion "knockoffs", a logoed purse became available to everyone.
+For the majority of shoppers, a branded purse was a form of escapism; a unifying factor that let people forget how much money they made, and present themselves as being more financially well-off.

+Vintage clothing

-As the decade went on, it became increasingly popular to mix designer and fast fashion clothing.
-In response, a counter-culture of vintage and thrift clothing - not a new phenomenon, but not yet part of the mainstream either- began to re-establish itself in some areas, growing in popularity after the hit of the 2008/9 recession.
+As the decade went on, it became increasingly popular in the UK and America to mix designer and fast fashion clothing.
+In response, vintage and thrifted clothing asserted itself, growing in popularity after the 2008/9 recession.